Brazilian Climate Change Lawsuit

 Because deforestation is the country’s single most important source of emissions, Brazil’s climate change commitments are heavily policy-based in the forestry sector.
 Among other things, Brazil’s climate change legislation mandates that the annual rate of deforestation in the Amazon region be under 4,000 square kilometers in 2020.
 But rising deforestation rates in recent years mean that Brazil is nowhere near being on track to meet its legal requirements.
 Between August 2018 and July 2019, over 10,000 square kilometers of Amazonian rainforest was cut—an increase of more than 30% over the same period the year prior.
 In August-September 2019 alone, nearly 5,000 additional square kilometers of forests were cut.
 Making matters worse, the Bolsonaro administration has implemented measures that will decrease the likelihood of Brazil achieving compliance with its legally binding commitments to reduce deforestation in the Amazon region.

 With support from EDLC, the Brazilian NGO Instituto de Estudos Amazonicos has filed suit against the Brazilian government to seek court enforcement of Brazil’s climate commitments.
 In addition to claims based on the legal duties described above, the suit includes claims under the Brazilian Constitution, which guarantees the right to a healthy environment and imposes on the government the duty to defend and preserve the environment for present and future generations.
 The Brazilian Supreme Court has previously decided that the right to a healthy environment is a fundamental right, and the Superior Court of Justice has issued several rulings based on its understanding that climate change must be taken into account in government decision-making.

-Pascua Lama mine in Chile: upcoming ruling may confirm closure
+Pascua Lama mine in Chile: court ruling confirms closure

 For many years, Chilean communities have complained to authorities that Barrick Gold´s Pascua Lama mine, located high in the Andes on the border with Argentina, was causing irreparable harm to the environment.
-In 2016, a $16 million fine was imposed by the Chilean environment authority (SMA), but the amount was based on an incomplete assessment of the harm.
+In 2016, the Chilean environment authority (SMA) imposed millions of dollars in fines, but the amount was based on an incomplete assessment of the harm.